Living Learning Communities

 |Upper Division Learning Community (Jennings Court Apartments, Lawther Hall, Panther Village, Roth Apartments, and Shull Hall)

-Upperclass learning communities provide an opportunity for non-first year students to interact with other upperclass students, live in a supportive environment and collaborate in their studies.
+Upperclass learning communities provide an opportunity for non-first year students to interact with other upper division students, live in a supportive environment and collaborate in their studies.